Happiness Requires The Least Effort

 Truth is ever to be found in the simplicity, and not in the multiplicity and confusion of things. ~ Isaac Newton

 In this period of information overload, there’s never been a better time to simplify life.
 The struggle of modern existence can lead to inner turmoil if we’re unaware.
 The key to an inspired life is to simplify it.
 To gain clarity on what’s important, we ought to let go of unnecessary conditions and direct our attention to what we value most.
 Most people chase material possessions believing they’ll be happy, only to realise it makes matters worse.
-The more clutter in our life, the less capable we are of knowing what’s important to us.
+The more clutter in our lives, the less capable we are of knowing what’s important to us.
 Naturally, we react instead of pursuing what is essential.
 Does this make sense to you?
 Can you see how chasing, longing and wanting are the ego’s way of craving more?
 When it gets more, it desires even more because it believes it will be happier or fulfilled.
 I liken it to eating a carbohydrate-rich diet.
 No sooner than we have finished a meal, we are hungry again an hour later.
 In contrast, if you have followed a low-carb or ketogenic diet, you realise how full and satiated you feel hours after the meal.
 What I’m trying to say is, we need to switch from consuming to appreciating since the former is grounded in wanting more.

 Health, relationships, family and living my purpose are central aspects to my life nowadays.
 It’s taken an entire lifetime to reach this point, yet it has been worth the struggle.
 That which brings us joy and happiness requires the least effort.
 It is why I’m drawn to the quote by Henry David Thoreau who once said: “As you simplify your life, the laws of the universe will be simpler; solitude will not be solitude, poverty will not be poverty, nor weakness weakness.”
 The following are points to follow if you wish to simplify your life.
 It requires patience and persistence for something of value to yield results.
 Akin to a plant, the initial stages begin with the seed sprouting beneath the soil, invisible to the naked eye.
 Yet, with nurturing and time, it grows into a healthy plant and so too with your habits